• Home

 Frequently Asked Questions for Sellers

 Enhance appeal by decluttering, staging, performing essential repairs, and ensuring your home is clean and welcoming.
 Boost curb appeal with a well-maintained lawn and clean home exterior.
 Inside, declutter and depersonalize to make spaces seem larger and more neutral.
 Address minor repairs like fixing leaks, holes in the wall, replacing old light bulbs, or tightening hardware.
 Creating a welcoming atmosphere can leave a positive, lasting impression.
+View my Seller's Checklist for tips on how to get your home show ready!

 In North Carolina, the buyer and seller each hire their own closing attorney and pay their own closing fees, however some specifics are negotiable.
 Generally, sellers often pay larger costs such as real estate commissions and transfer taxes, while buyers typically cover costs related to their mortgage (such as loan and appriasal fees).
 Buyers can negotiate for the seller to contribute to their closing costs